thewaterfall/fluent-request/README.md

 - [Jackson](https://github.com/FasterXML/jackson) library as JSON parser to return expected response

 ## Installation
-Fluent Request Builder can be easily installed using JitPack, see Gradle and Maven examples below.
+Fluent Request can be easily installed using JitPack, see Gradle and Maven examples below.

 ### Gradle
 Add the following to your build.gradle file: